JYang-AI/jyang-ai.github.io/_pages/about.md

 Prior of that, I received PhD in Electrical and Computer Engineering Department at the University of California, Riverside, advised by [Prof. Shaolei Ren](https://shaoleiren.github.io).
 I graduated from [BUPT](https://en.wikipedia.org/wiki/Beijing_University_of_Posts_and_Telecommunications) with M.S. and [Xidian University](https://en.wikipedia.org/wiki/Xidian_University) with B.E.

 My research goal is to advance **responsible and efficient AI and computing**.
 Currently, I am focusing on addressing the social concerns of AI, particularly in terms of sustainability, privacy, fairness, and safety issues.
 In general, my research interests lie in the following areas.
-+ **Machine Learning and Artificial Intelligence** (trustworthy ML, learning-augmented algorithms, safe and efficient LLMs, etc)
++ **Machine Learning and Artificial Intelligence** (trustworthy ML, knowledge informed learning, safe and efficient LLMs, etc)
 + **Decision Intelligence and Optimization** (reinforcement learning, online optimization/control, online allocation, online matching,  etc)
 + **Cyber Physical Systems and Critical Infrastructures** (resource management in data centers, energy systems, and smart city applications)
 + **Cloud/Edge Computing and Networks** (energy harvesting systems, edge AI, distributed computing, etc.)